IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

 1. Create a Natural Language Understanding instance named **nlu-for-darkvision**

+**(Optional) To upload images and videos larger than 1MB, you need to use Cloud Object Storage to store the media files**:

-1. (optional) Create a Cloud Object Storage service instance named **cloudobjectstorage-for-darkvision**
+1. Create a Cloud Object Storage service instance named **cloudobjectstorage-for-darkvision**

-1. (optional) Inside the Cloud Object Storage, create a bucket where the media files will be stored.
+1. Inside the Cloud Object Storage, create a bucket where the media files will be stored.

 ## Deploy the web interface to upload videos and images